A Physical Theory of Backpropagation: Exact Gradients from the Least-Action Principle: Conclusion

+We have framed backpropagation as the equilibrium of a least-action flow on a doubled phase space: a single global Lagrangian generates dynamics in which inference and credit assignment unfold simultaneously and through purely local interactions, with the exact BP gradient emerging as the stress between two conjugate fields.
+Unit-step Euler discretization recovers standard BP in $2L$ steps, without vanishing-nudge limits, weight symmetry, reverse-time integration, or engineered backward circuitry; the construction extends naturally to the full second-order regime (Appendix~\ref{app:mass}).
+Beyond unifying inference and gradient computation, this reformulation makes the toolkit of classical mechanics---Noether's theorem, symplectic geometry, path-integral extensions---natively applicable to learning, and points toward analog and neuromorphic substrates in which credit assignment is carried by the natural relaxation of the hardware itself.
+The doubled-variable structure also echoes multi-compartment cortical neurons \citep{guerguiev2017towards}, hinting at relevance for biological credit assignment.

-AES acknowledges financial support from the Horizon Europe Marie Skłodowska-Curie Doctoral Network ``Postdigital Plus'' (Grant 101169118).
+\begin{ack} AES acknowledges financial support from the Horizon Europe Marie Sk\l odowska-Curie Doctoral Network ``Postdigital Plus'' (Grant 101169118).
 AES also thanks Serge Massar, Dimitri Vanden Abeele, Bortolo Matteo Mognetti, and Alessandro Salvatore for fruitful discussions and valuable suggestions.
-Computational resources have been provided by the Consortium des Équipements de Calcul Intensif (CÉCI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No.~2.5020.11 and by the Walloon Region.
+Computational resources have been provided by the Consortium des \'Equipements de Calcul Intensif (C\'ECI), funded by the Fonds de la Recherche Scientifique de Belgique (F.R.S.-FNRS) under Grant No.~2.5020.11 and by the Walloon Region. \end{ack}